-The transformations occurring in the energy, automotive, logistics, manufacturing, construction, and other industries, in combination with evolving industry 4.0 innovations, drive demand for new materials.
-The materials industry trends range from solutions for sustainability, lightweighting, 3D printing, and surface engineering, as well as in developing intelligent materials, nano-formulations, and advanced composites with enhanced characteristics.
-Further, widespread adoption of artificial intelligence (AI), machine learning (ML), and data management practices invigorates scientists to explore and develop novel materials much faster, accelerating the time-to-market from a couple of decades to just a few years.
+The transformations occurring in the energy, automotive, logistics, manufacturing, and construction industries, in combination with evolving industry 4.0 innovations, drive demand for new materials.
+The materials industry trends range from solutions for sustainability, lightweighting, 3D printing, and surface engineering, as well as the development of intelligent materials, nano-formulations, and advanced composites with enhanced characteristics.
+Further, the widespread adoption of artificial intelligence (AI), machine learning (ML), and data management practices invigorates scientists to explore and develop novel materials much faster.
+This accelerates the time-to-market of advanced materials from a couple of decades to just a few years.

-The Tree Map below illustrates the top 10 materials industry trends that will impact companies in 2020 and beyond.
-Startups now develop sustainable, smart, and responsive materials that also offer improved physical properties.
-For example, biodegradable plastics, thermally adaptive fabric, or flexible displays.
+Based on the Materials Innovation Map, the Tree Map below illustrates the impact of the Top 10 Materials Industry Trends in 2023.
+Startups now develop sustainable, responsive, and smart materials that also offer improved physical properties.
+For example, biodegradable plastics, thermally adaptive fabric, and flexible displays.
 Novel formulations, including nanomaterials and biomaterials, impart new functionalities to existing materials while expanding the scope of innovation.
 Additive manufacturing, advanced composites, and 2D materials also lead to the development of various lightweight materials.
 Along with materials informatics and management, surface engineering impacts several industries from energy, automotive, and construction, to biotechnology, healthcare, and textiles.

-Global Startup Heat Map: Materials Startups & Emerging Companies
+Global Startup Heat Map covers 2 453 Materials Startups & Scaleups

 1. Sustainable Materials

 The immense volume of waste generated during the use and production of materials forces governments to draft various environmental regulations.
 Practically all industries face challenges while rearranging their internal processes from the perspective of materials’ lifecycle.
-Companies in the construction, automotive, packaging, and manufacturing sectors are integrating sustainable materials and involving renewable energy sources into their processes.
+Companies in the construction, automotive, packaging, and manufacturing sectors are integrating sustainable materials to lower their carbon footprint.
 Eventually, these efforts aim to lessen the burden of waste on the planet.
 Sustainable materials also provide a boost for circular systems and allow for the implementation of a circular economy.

 Indian startup Spectalite intends to assist the automotive, logistics, packaging, hospitality, and consumer goods industries with their sustainability objectives.
-Spectalite produces biodegradable and recyclable compounds based on agricultural waste and renewable resources.
-The startup’s products contribute to conserving natural deposits and forests while also ensuring scalability and adaptability for existing manufacturing processes.
+The startup produces biodegradable and recyclable compounds based on agricultural waste and renewable resources.
+Its products contribute to conserving natural deposits and forests while also ensuring scalability and adaptability for existing manufacturing processes.

-Portuguese startup eCO2Blocks applies the principles of a circular economy to fabricating sustainable construction materials.
-Their main product, carbon-negative pavement blocks, does not contain any cement by implementing a cost-effective manufacturing process.
-The startup utilizes industrial waste, non-potable water, and carbon dioxide absorption technology, without diverting natural resources.
+Portuguese startup eCO2Blocks applies the principles of circular economy to fabricate sustainable construction materials.
+The startup’s carbon-negative pavement blocks do not contain any cement by implementing a cost-effective manufacturing process.
+Moreover, eCO2Blocks utilizes industrial waste, non-potable water, and carbon dioxide absorption technology, without diverting natural resources.

 2. Responsive & Smart Materials

 In order to comply with the requirements of certain industrial use cases, novel materials currently in development possess application-specific characteristics.
-Advancements in materials science allow for creating smart materials with programmable properties so that they behave or respond to stimuli from external factors.
-Emerging companies work to design materials and products with diverse qualities, from thermo-, electro-, and photo-chromism to piezoelectricity, shape memory, self-healing, and phase-change attributes, among other characteristics.
+Advancements in materials science enable smart materials with programmable properties that behave or respond to stimuli from external factors.
+Emerging startups design materials and products with diverse qualities, from thermo-, electro-, and photo-chromism to piezoelectricity, shape memory, self-healing, and phase-change attributes, among other characteristics.

-German startup Memetis creates ultra-compact miniature actuators on the basis of shape memory alloys.
-The startup enables a memory effect in its materials, which are capable of sustaining extreme deformations, and later reverts to their original shape.
+German startup Memetis creates ultra-compact miniature actuators based on shape memory alloys.
+The startup enables a memory effect in its materials, which also sustain extreme deformations, and later revert to their original shape.
 This property supports the performance of the actuators even in small or dense installation spaces.
 Memetis offers solutions for consumer electronics, telecommunications, optical technology, mobility, and industry 4.0.

-Sorex Sensors – Film Bulk Acoustic Resonator (FBAR) Technology
+Sorex Sensors develops Film Bulk Acoustic Resonator (FBAR) Technology

 Advancements in nanotechnology show that the characteristics of materials at a nanoscale differ from those of their bulk equivalents.
-The proliferation of nanofibers, nanotubes, allotropes, quantum dots (QD), and other nanostructures enable an almost infinite source of value-addition, in the form of strengthened performance of industrial products, retained at an atomic level.
-By leveraging the power of nanoparticles, modern companies secure their competitive edge, specifically in electronics, energy, mobility, and manufacturing sectors.
+The proliferation of nanofibers, nanotubes, allotropes, quantum dots (QD), and other nanomaterials enable an almost infinite source of value-addition.
+This includes a strengthened performance of industrial products, retained at an atomic level.
+By leveraging the nanomaterials, modern companies secure their competitive edge, specifically in the electronics, energy, mobility, and manufacturing sectors.

-Singapore-based startup Nanolumi intends to overcome the weaknesses of QD technology for electronic displays with its reliable and safe perovskite nanocrystals.
-The startup combines the advantages of cadmium-free origin, broad light spectrum coverage, purer color performance, and high-volume mass-production suitability.
+Singaporean startup Nanolumi intends to overcome the weaknesses of QD technology for electronic displays with its reliable and safe perovskite nanocrystals.
+The startup combines cadmium-free origin, broad light spectrum coverage, purer color performance, and high-volume mass-production suitability.
 Nanolumi’s product also intends to supplant conventional perovskite nanocrystals and QDs for premium electronics.

-The US-based startup BNNano manufactures boron nitride nanotubes with superhydrophobic, high electrical insulation and high thermal & mechanical stability characteristics.
-The company offers powders, master alloys, masterbatches, and custom mixes to enhance the performance of aerospace, automotive, defense, and textile applications, as well as for radiation protection and thermal management.
+The US-based startup BNNano manufactures boron nitride nanotubes with superhydrophobic, high electrical insulation as well as high thermal and mechanical stability characteristics.
+The startup offers its nanomaterial as powders, master alloys, masterbatches, and custom mixes.
+It finds applications in the aerospace, automotive, defense, and textile industries as well as for radiation protection and thermal management.